 “He kept over 600 members at our W.I.
 County Meeting spell-bound for an extra hour when he filled in for a speaker who failed to arrive on time.
 Unhesitatingly recommended!”

 "He was wonderful!
 He held the room beautifully.
 The bonus/surprise was that he played Jerusalem for us at the end which we all sang with gusto!”

-Contact me for a talk or lecture for your Club or Society.
-I am often able to help at short notice, particularly during the day, if your speaker has to cancel at the very last minute!
+He is always complimented on the fact that he is clearly heard at the back of a large hall, even without a microphone!
+Contact him for a talk or lecture for your Club or Society.
+He is often able to help at short notice, particularly during the day, if your speaker has to cancel at the very last minute!